-I make a smooth swift transfer, arms around my son’s chest and waist, as plops of rain turn to a steady soaking stream.
+I make a smooth swift transfer from chair to van, arms around my son’s chest and waist, as plops of rain turn to a steady soaking stream.
 He stays dry while I hurry to hoist his wheelchair into the deep recess of the mini-van’s rear storage area.
 In 2019 I'll finally buy an accessible van, but for now this works well.We both settle in our seats for the thirty-minute drive home, serene in the downpour.
 Me, soaked to the bone, but warm.
 He, humming quietly in the back seat.

 Daniel watches the passing trees and buildings as water skims the windshield.
 We’ve taken many long road trips together since his birth in 1998.
 Over mountains, past rivers and lakes and through long stretches of flat interstate.
 He rarely makes a complaining noise during these times.
 When he’s bored at home he has a persistent moan that lets everyone know he’s unhappy.
 Traveling is a tranquilizer for us both.
 The rolling cadence of interstates winding through Georgia, Tennessee, Kentucky and into Illinois is one of his simple passions.
 Wheels on pavement.